 A piece of sheet metal that will fit your frame

 This item is only necessary if you don’t have a ready-made magnetic area on your board.
 The one we used came from an old project, but we originally picked it up at Home Depot for about $10 bucks.
 Then we cut it to size for this particular board.

 This is to mark your columns and label each section for a member of your family.
 I prefer the clean look I get with vinyl and my Cricut machine, but you easily use a Sharpie or paint pen and get a similar effect.

 I found acrylic paint works best, but you can also use a can of spray paint.
-Just be sure to use in a well ventilated area.
+Just be sure to use it in a well-ventilated area.